AyoOdumark/GPT-experiment/README.md

 ## Acknowledgments

-I want to thank about team at [rectlabs](https://rectlabs.com).
+I want to thank the team at [rectlabs](https://rectlabs.com).

 ## Collaborations

-Feel free to reach out at [mail](ayomide@rectlabs.com).
+Feel free to reach out at ayomide@rectlabs.com.
 Looking for collaborators in Africa to work with.